thecodingbob/framebot/README.md

 - Generate a page access token here: http://maxbots.ddns.net/token/
 - Paste the generated token and the page id in the `config.ini` file
 - Configure the other options in the `config.ini` file as you like
-- Put the frames you want to post in the `frames/` directory
+- Put the frames you want to post in the `frames/` directory (or change the folder name in the `config.ini` file and put the frames in the folder with that name)
 - Open a powershell/bash/any shell you like window in the directory where you extracted the files and run `python framebot.py`
 ## Configuration
 You can change the bot's behavior editing the options in the `config.ini` file, which is divide in four sections: